Adding custom content to cells

 - create a component (using HTML or ready-made components from the @svar-ui/react-core library)

-- in the component, access Grid properties via component props, if needed
+- in the component, access Grid properties via function props, if needed

 - import the configured component to the application page with Grid